react4j/react4j/docs/_docs/arez_best_practices.md

 less important to optimize.
 In some cases, the application is small enough to never need optimization while in others optimizing components by default may be a good option (i.e. if the cost of optimization is lower than the cost of determining which parts of the application to optimize).

+## Best Practices

+Arez and React4j is such a powerful combination that many of the best practices that you use when building a React4j application no longer make sense after you integrate Arez.
+However this section will try to give some helpful suggestions that simplify your development experience.